Comcast profit boosted by internet subscriber growth, NBC

 A reasonable estimate for the timing of a shareholder vote on Comcast's Time Warner Cable Inc (TWC) deal would be in the fall, Chief Financial Officer Michael Angelakis said.

-Comcast is seeking regulatory approval for its $45.2 billion bid for TWC, which will help it pick up customers in New York and Los Angeles and extend its X1 cable TV-cum-Internet service to those cities.
+Comcast is seeking regulatory approval for its $45.2 billion (26.4 billion pounds) bid for TWC, which will help it pick up customers in New York and Los Angeles and extend its X1 cable TV-cum-Internet service to those cities.

 The company has also been building up its WiFi network, aiming to have 8 million hot spots in 19 of the 30 largest U.S. cities this year.
 TWC has 34,000 hot spots.